x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/journaling/journaling.md

 - **Journaling mailbox**: Specifies one or more mailboxes used for collecting journal reports.

-In Exchange Online, the maximum number of journal rules you can create is 10.
+In Exchange Online, there's a limit to the number of journal rules that you can create.
+For details, see [Journal, Transport, and Inbox rule limits](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#journal-transport-and-inbox-rule-limits).

 ### Journal rule scope